 The thing is, many, many people are giddy about aligning themselves with these proponents of negativity, and happily jump on their brandwagons.
 The more their bad behavior is reinforced, the more they’re encouraged to be snarkier still.
 They’re apparently unaware of how much damage they do to their personal brands.

-Twitter seems especially prone to social media snark
+Twitter has long been prone to social media snark

 With its conversational chumminess, Twitter especially is riddled with mean-spirited and, frankly, tiresome remarks excused by the perpetrators who forewarn us in their Twitter bios that “I tell it like it is.
 If you don’t like it, don’t follow me“, or similar words.